 Driving digital innovation and digitalization is on the mind of forward-looking business owners in most industries today.
 Embracing technological innovations and embedding them in a company’s workflow is becoming the norm – rather than an exclusive advantage – for businesses from all venues.

 While undoubtedly beneficial, digitalizing your company’s processes is not an easy feat, nor is it a cheap endeavor.
 Traditionally, it involves expensive and complicated software development services that you need to outsource to external experts or hire а tech team to complete internally.
 After creating the digital tools, you need IT support as well.

 How can you drive digital innovation and digitalization without the heavy involvement of the IT department and without using hefty tech specialists’ services?
 That seems to be the million-dollar question for today’s businesses, whether they’re small or large.

 Automatic app creation is one of the top answers.
 Creating no-code apps without writing a single line of code is revolutionizing companies’ digitalization process across the globe.
 It brings innovation to how your business runs its operations, how your employees are doing their daily jobs, and how your customers interact with your brand.

 With no-code platforms such as Open as App, all your employees can put their ideas into practice and build the apps they need for their work without software development skills.
 These tools are custom-made, so they can fully match the requirements of the task at hand.
 No-code apps don’t require the involvement of technical staff.
 This means that anyone on your team can become a creator of a useful app straight away and drive digital innovation without effort.

 In the guide below, you can get to know the most typical challenges that businesses face when they seek higher levels of digitalization and how automatic app creation addresses these prevalent issues.

 Table of Content

-- The common challenges to digital innovation for businesses
+- The 6 most common challenges to digital innovation for businesses

 - 5 top uses of no-code apps for your digital innovation